 As I stated above, it’s also about creating healthier versions of that indulgent food.
 I have a friend that has a very close relationship with chocolate brownies.
 The typical brownie has lots of sugar, butter, flour and usually is pretty high in calories.
 I decided to make a healthier version minus the sugar, butter, flour and eggs.
 Believe it or not my friend could NOT tell the difference!
 When I said that the recipe is made with black beans, cocoa powder, a little raw honey and a couple other ingredients he was shocked!
 The point being, there is always a way to create and enjoy your favorite foods in a healthier way.
 If you do, on occasion, decide to enjoy a less healthy version, do it sporadically and in moderation.

-We all have our different relationships with food, but once you get on a healthier nutritional track, you are not “Cheating” if you know how to create balance.
-So my charge to you is to choose a favorite “indulgent” food, experiment with making healthier versions, then enjoy!
+We all have our different relationships with food.
+However, once you get on a healthier nutritional track you are not “cheating” if you know how to create balance.
+My charge to you is to choose a favorite “indulgence” food, experiment with making healthier versions, then enjoy!

 1 (15 oz) can black beans rinsed and drained